ShahNami/Sync/README.md

 ## Synopsis

     Sync is a AI project i've been working on, it is still unfinished.
 A lot of work has to be done.

+## Usage

+    Users of this content are fully responsible for any consequences resulting from their use of the content.
+The information in this repository is provided for educational or information purposes only; it is not intended to be a substitute for professional advice, whether medical, legal, or otherwise

 ## Code Example